jfrancos/crancos/README.md

-Once you've created the basic meat of your user-document-based app, it shouldn't take any extra time to make it reactive and offline-first.

-Or, in the words of Alan Kay:
-> # Simple things should be simple
+## Reactive[1], offline-first per-user documents out of the box with [Fauna](https://fauna.com) and [Magic](https://magic.link)

+### Have a demo up and running in under five minutes

-This is a CRA-style template you can use to create reactive[1] offline-first user-document-based apps, and it takes under five minutes to set up.
+This is a CRA-style template you can use to create reactive[1] offline-first per-user-document-based apps.
 To achieve this, I've integrated:
 - [RxDB](https://rxdb.info/) (browser-based NoSQL database with PouchDB under the hood)
 - [FaunaDB](https://fauna.com/) (cloud data storage)
 - [Magic](https://magic.link/) (passwordless auth and session management)